 Because HSCT only treats marrow disease, patients with IBMFSs are still susceptible to early-onset SCC.
 Secondary malignancies and complications from pancytopenia (hemorrhage and infections) are the most common causes of death in this population.

-The most common complications of inherited bone marrow failure include bleeding, infections, malignancies such as SCC and lymphoproliferative disorders.
+The most common complications of inherited bone marrow failure include bleeding, infections, malignancies such as squamous cell carcinoma, and lymphoproliferative disorders.
 Monitor via surveillance and treat symptomatically with antibiotics, chemotherapy, and/or transfusions.

 Because HSCT only treats marrow disease, patients with inherited bone marrow failure syndromes are still susceptible to early-onset SCC.
 Secondary malignancies and complications from pancytopenia (hemorrhage and infections) are the most common causes of death in this population.

 Bone marrow failure may be acquired or inherited; in both cases, the disorder carries very high morbidity and mortality.
-The disorder is best managed by an interprofessional team that includes an internist, hematologist, oncologist, infectious disease expert, pathologist, laboratory specialist and an internist.
+The disorder is best managed by an interprofessional team that includes an internist, hematologist, oncologist, infectious disease expert, pathologist, laboratory specialist, and internist.
 These patients are usually monitored by nurses for infections and bleeding.
-In the long run the patients are also prone to secondary malignancies.
+In the long run, the patients are also prone to secondary malignancies.
 The prognosis depends on the cause of the bone marrow failure.
+[Level 5]